-It’s best to sit zazen for at least half an hour before going into dokusan.
-This will help you focus during your interview—both for your benefit, and the benefit of the teacher who is gifting you with their time.
-Continuing zazen after your interview will help you integrate your experience of dokusan back into your practice.
+There’s no one way to do dokusan, however it’s best to sit zazen for at least half an hour before going into dokusan.
+This helps focus your practice and bring a spirit of openness and inquiry to the dokusan room – for your benefit and the benefit of the teacher who is gifting you with their time.